uynitsuj/uynitsuj.github.io/_posts/2020-03-15-forward-kinematics-denavit-hartenberg-convention-on-a-6r-robotic-arm-example .md

 <div align="center"> <i> Table 5.3: Denavit-Hartenberg table for the specific embodiment of a 6R arm </i> </div>

-By completing Table 5.3 we have completed step 4.7.
+By completing Table 5.3 we have completed step *4.7*.
 Notice that frame 0 of $x_0y_0z_0$ is not present, as all of the parameters within the table are based on the relation between frame $i$, and frame $i-1$.
 Thus, with frame 0 having no preceding frame to reference, it is not present within the table, but instead we look to establish parameters of frame 1 in relation to frame 0 in the first data row of the table.

 Since the robot is of 6R, we must include variable parameters that account for the freely rotating joints.
 These variables are present in the $θ_i$ column, since per the D-H convention, $θ_i$ is a variable if joint $i$ is revolute.
 To verify that the table was done correctly, all joint variables ( $θ_1$ ... $θ_6$ ) as well as all link lengths ($d_i$) and link offsets ($a_i$) (a1-a8) should be accounted for in the table.

-Next, we must establish each transformation matrix $A_i$, which describes the transformational relation between frame i, and frame i-1, for each frame.
+Next, we must establish each transformation matrix $A_i$, which describes the transformational relation between frame $i$, and frame $i-1$, for each frame.
 This becomes difficult to compute by hand so we may use computational tools such as python to aid us.

 $$\begin{aligned}\left[\begin{array}{cccc}
 c_{\theta_{i}} & -s_{\theta_{i}} c_{a_{i}} & s_{\theta_{i}} s_{\alpha_{i}} & a_{i} c_{\theta_{i}} \\